 Sustainability means living within the constraints of renewable resources.
-It means the convergence of living standards to address the gross inequalities in wealth both within and between societies, while tackling the unsustainable consumption of resources needed to secure the future of our children and future generations.
+It means the convergence of living standards both within and between societies, and otherwise tackling the unsustainable consumption of resources needed to secure the future of our children and future generations.
 It also requires respecting natural ecosystems on which we depend and which sustain what is left of our planet’s wildlife.

 Achieving our vision

 Achieving our vision will not be easy.
 Human impact on our environment, through extraction, consumption and pollution, is significant and increasing.
 Population and per capita consumption are continuing to rise sharply, even as billions continue to live impoverished lives.

 Relying on only one solution to address the imbalance between our demand for resources and their limited supplies would be unwise.
 Instead, we believe that a holistic approach is needed.
 We should reduce waste of our precious resources wherever we can, and continue to develop technologies that provide the same or better products and services while using fewer resources.
 We should work to improve the living standards of the poorest groups, while encouraging a moderation in consumption by the wealthy and a reduction in the unproductive use of resources.
 Finally, we should encourage everyone to have a smaller family size, especially as we all live longer.

 We support the individual right to make personal lifestyle choices whilst recognising the responsibility to consider the societal and environmental impact of those choices.